erobwen/liquefy/documents/FlowUserGuide.md

    key: string
 }
 ```
-**getFlowPropertiesIncludingChildren** will analyze the contents one step further, and return a properties object with the following structure:
+**toPropertiesWithChildren** will analyze the contents one step further, and return a properties object with the following structure:

 ```js
 {